-To develop the algorithm, we carried out model experiments with simulation software.
-Relation between particle-size distributions and curves measured by the equipment is demonstrated in Figures 3 and 4.
-In Figure 3 particle-size distributions of three extremely different physical soil types (1. clay, 2. silt, 3. sand) and the sum of the three types can be seen, normalized for the integral value of the total particle size area.
-In Figure 4, measurement curves calculated for the same samples can be seen.
-It can be seen that samples of different particle-size distributions result in significantly different curves, which makes a unambiguous identification possible.
+To develop the algorithm, model experiments were carried out with simulation software.
+Relations between particle-size distributions and curves measured by the equipment are demonstrated.
+In Figure 3 particle-size distributions of three soil types extremely differing in soil texture (1. clay, 2. silt, 3. sand) and the sum of the 3 types can be seen, normalized for the integral value of the total particle-size area.
+Figure 4 presents measurement curves calculated for the same samples.
+It can be seen that samples of different particle-size distributions result in significantly different curves, which makes an unambiguous identification possible.
 Curves differ mainly in their slope.
-Relations of slope are given by the derivative function, related to the examined soil sample, as it can be seen in Figure 3.
+Relations of slope are given by the derivative function, related to the examined soil sample, as seen in Figure 3.

 At present, only limited results are available.
-Curves from the examination of a soil sample can be seen in Figure 5, as measured by the equipment.
+Curves from the examination of a soil sample are illustrated in Figure 5, as measured by the equipment.
 The upper curve shows how the density of the suspension decreased around the floating cylinder as a result of deposition.
-The lower wavier curve is derived from the upper line using the theory outlined above.
+The lower wavier curve is derived from the upper line, using the theory outlined above.